ek8203/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![trainig_snap](examples/trainig_snap.png)

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+The above image demonstrates a model training process with gradual decrease of the training loss to 0.0023 and validation loss to 0.0015 in 8 epochs.
+At the end of the process, the vehicle is able to drive autonomously around the first track without leaving the road.

 #### 2. Final Model Architecture